 - Gambling and betting services

 The above rules apply to sponsored links.
-The inclusion of a sponsored Link on the council's website does not imply that that product or service is endorsed by the council.
+The inclusion of a sponsored link on the Council's website does not imply that this product or service is endorsed by the Council.